Any user of the Migration App.

 - Next, it compares the source and the destination to build a table of Deltas - anything that's new, deleted, or has been changed on the source.

-Note that only in Step 4 does the Migration Job dashboard provide an estimated time of completion.
+Note that only during Step 4 does the Migration Job dashboard provide an estimated time of completion.
 This may be confusing since the command can run for an extended period without showing any progress.
-We are working on improvements to the User Interface to provide better visibility into where a given Migration Job is in the process, as well as the ability to control whether or not to "Sync Deletes."

-Q: If I re-run a migration job to True-up data, does it create duplicates of what was already copied previously?
+Q: If I run a True-up, does it create duplicates of what was already copied previously?

-Q: For True-ups, what explains the discrepancy between the amount of data scanned on the source versus the amount of data migrated?
-What accounts for the discrepancy in the migrated data?
+Q: For a True-Up, what explains the discrepancy between the amount of data scanned on the source versus the amount of data migrated?

-A: When you do a true-up, only the deltas will report as migrated.
-For example, you might have 90TB on the source, but only 20TB is new or changed.
-So only 20TB needs to be migrated as part of the True-Up or synchronization process.
-We recognize this creates some confusion and look forward to improving our user interface as our product matures.
+A: When you do a True-Up, only the deltas will report as migrated.
+For example, you might have 90GB on the source, but only 10GB is new or changed.
+So only 10GB needs to be migrated as part of the True-Up process.
+The progress bar on the UI provides some indication of how much data has already been migrated vs. what is being migrated as part of the current command.